mysociety/alaveteli/docs/running/redaction.md

 ![ID Number redacted in main body]({{ site.baseurl }}assets/img/redaction-id-number-in-main-body-redacted.png)

-A <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">censor rule</a> added to a user only gets applied to correspondence on requests created by that user.
+A <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">censor rule</a> added to a user only gets applied to correspondence on requests created by that user.
 It does not get applied to annotations made by the user.

-**Warning:** Redaction in this way requires the sensitive text to be in exactly the same format as the <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a>.
+**Warning:** Redaction in this way requires the sensitive text to be in exactly the same format as the <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a>.
 If it differs even slightly, the redaction can fail.
 If the public body was to remove the hyphens from the number it would not be redacted:

 ![ID Number not redacted in main body]({{ site.baseurl }}assets/img/redaction-id-number-in-main-body-not-redacted.png)